• Contact Info

 The second cornerstone course for history majors centers on the essential skills all historians use.
 Students will advance their reading, sourcing, and research techniques, hone critical, analytical, and synthetic skills, navigate scholarly discourse, and practice historical writing.
 As this simultaneously satisfies the College's upper-division writing requirement, all sections involve substantial, regular, and varied writing assignments as well as instruction in methods and the revision process.
 All topical variations of this course are limited to a maximum of 18 students in order to focus on supporting students as they learn to write - and think - like an historian.
 Topics will vary by section.
 Recommended for sophomores or juniors, HIST 3020 may be taken concurrently with, but not prior to, HIST 1800.
 May be repeated up to 6 total credit hours.

-• HIST 4166 - The Vietnam War in Politics and Culture
+• HIST 4166 - The Vietnam War in US Politics and Culture

 Primary Instructor - Spring 2018 / Summer 2019 / Summer 2020 / Spring 2023 / Spring 2024

 Examines America's second-longest and most divisive war from the beginning of the U.S. involvement in the 1950s to the repercussions echoing into the 1980s.
-Considers the global context, motives, and evolution of U.S. involvement, support for and opposition to the war at home, the war's repercussions in international policy and domestic politics, and representations of the war in popular culture.
-Degree credit not granted for this course and HIST 2166.
+Considers the global context, motives, and evolution of U.S. involvement, support for and opposition to the war in the USA, the war's repercussions in international policy and US politics, and representations of the war in American popular culture.

 • HIST 4435 - From the Cold War to the Counterculture: U.S. History 1945-73